libretro/docs/docs/library/beetle_psx_hw.md

 	'cubic': Analog stick displacement is mapped cubically to negCon rotation angle.
 This allows for even greater precision when making small movements with the analog stick, but 'exaggerates' larger movements.

 	!!! attention
 		A linear response is not recommended when using standard gamepad devices.
 The negCon 'twist' mechanism is substantially different from conventional analog sticks; linear mapping over-amplifies small displacements of the stick, impairing fine control.
 A linear response is only appropriate when using racing wheel peripherals.

 		In most cases, the 'quadratic' option should be selected.
-This provides effective compensation for the physical differences between real/emulated hardware, enabling smooth/precise analog input.
+This provides effective compensation for the physical differences between real/emulated hardware and is the closest approximation of real hardware, enabling smooth/precise analog input.

-- **CD Access Method (restart)** [beetle_psx_hw_cd_access_method] (**sync**/async/precache)
+- **CD Access Method (Restart)** [beetle_psx_hw_cd_access_method] (**sync**/async/precache)

-	The precache setting loads the complete image in memory at startup.
-Can potentially decrease loading times at the cost of increased startup time.
+	Selects method used to read data from content disc images.

+	'sync' emulates original hardware.

+	'async' can alleviate stuttering on devices with slow storage.

+	'precache' loads the entire disc image into memory when starting content, incurring a small startup delay.
+This can improve in-game loading times and eliminate stutters due to emulated CD access, but may cause issues on systems with low memory.

-- **Memcard 0 method** [beetle_psx_hw_use_mednafen_memcard0_method] (**libretro**/mednafen)
+- **Memory Card 0 Method** [beetle_psx_hw_use_mednafen_memcard0_method] (**libretro**/mednafen)

-	Choose the savedata format used for Memcard 0 (libretro or mednafen).
-Look above at the [Saves section](https://docs.libretro.com/library/beetle_psx_hw/#saves) for an explanation regarding the libretro and mednafen formats.
+	Choose the savedata format used for Memory Card 0.
+See the [Saves section](https://docs.libretro.com/library/beetle_psx_hw/#saves) above for an explanation regarding the libretro and mednafen formats. libretro is recommended, but mednafen may be used for compatibility with the standalone version of Mednafen.

+	Note: This option must be set to 'mednafen' if the Shared Memcards option is enabled.

-- **Enable memory card 1** [beetle_psx_hw_enable_memcard1] (Off/**On**)
+- **Enable Memory Card 1** [beetle_psx_hw_enable_memcard1] (**enabled**/disabled)

-	Enable or disables Memcard slot 1.
-When disabled, games cannot save/load to Memcard slot 1.

-	**Memcard 1 must be enabled for game 'Codename Tenka'.**
+	Selects whether to emulate a second memory card in Slot 1.
+When disabled, games can only access the memory card in Slot 0.

+	Note: Some games require this option to be disabled for correct operation (e.g. Codename Tenka).

-- **Shared memcards (restart)** [beetle_psx_hw_shared_memory_cards] (**Off**/On)
+- **Shared Memcards (Restart)** [beetle_psx_hw_shared_memory_cards] (**disabled**/enabled)

-	Games will share and save/load to the same memory cards.

-	**The 'Memcard 0 method' core option needs to be set to 'mednafen' for the 'Shared memcards' core option to function properly.**
+	When enabled, games will save and load using the same memory card files.
+Note: The "Memcard 0 Method" option must be set to 'mednafen' for this option to function properly.

+	When disabled, separate memory card files will be generated for each title.

+	This option is useful for games in series such as Suikoden or Arc the Lad that check for save data from previous titles.

 <center>